If you have never made an investment before then it can be hard to make to know where to start.

 1. MoneyBox App

-MoneyBox is a site I reviewed a number of months ago that offers an opportunity for people to round up there purchases and invest it in stocks.
+MoneyBox is a site I reviewed a number of months ago that offers an opportunity for people to round up their purchases and invest them in stocks.

-If you are from the UK and have seen there advert on TV you will already have a brief idea.
+If you are from the UK and have seen their advert on TV you will already have a brief idea.

 But what it is is for every purchase you make you can round it off to the nearest pound.